Sim City 4 FAQ and Guide - Guide for SimCity 4

 another.
 You also have to switch between the cities in your region if you want them

 to truly grow.
-It’s not like being in a self-contained city where everything grows
+Its not like being in a self-contained city where everything grows

 when it wants to.
 You actually have to keep an eye on things.